Just Starting our “Experiencing Everest Series“?

 We refilled our water, loaded up on Snickers bars (of course) and protein bars and started the 2-hour trek to the top of Kala Patthar.
-The barren moonscape between the last of the lodges in Gorak Shep and the start of the zigzagging incline was covered in light frost.
+The barren moonscape between the last of the lodges in Gorak Shep and the start of the zigzagging incline up Kala Patthar was covered in light frost.
 The air was incredibly thin and ice cold.
-Even with windproof insulated gloves on, my hands were numb from the cold, barely able to hold onto my hiking poles.
+Even with windproof, insulated gloves on, my hands were numb from the cold, barely able to hold onto my hiking poles.

-In the darkness I could see a scattered snake of tiny headlamps, weaving along the switchbacks of the hill we would soon climb, all of the way up to the top of Kala Patthar.
-Like ants mindlessly completing a task for the colony, all of the trekkers followed the wisdom of getting up early and making Kala Patthar the first thing on their to do list for the day.
-Even the FOMO suffering Irishman I met in Gorak Shep who came back to Gorak Shep 10 years later, just to see Mont Everest.
-Without a doubt, he was here today.
+In the darkness I saw a scattered snake of tiny headlamps, weaving along the switchbacks of the hill we would soon climb…all of the way up to the top of Kala Patthar.
+Like ants mindlessly completing a task for the colony, all of the trekkers followed the wisdom of getting up early and making the hike first thing on their

 A View of Mount Everest

-As the flat ground gave way to gradual incline I really began to feel the altitude.
-I had to stop about every 10 minutes and it seemed like every step required at least a breath or two.
-I wanted to stop and rest, but I could see the morning light cresting from behind the mountains that hid Everest, and I wasn’t going to miss this sunrise, so we kept moving.
+As the flat ground gave way to gradual incline I started to really feel the altitude.
+I had to stop about every 10 minutes to catch my breath and it seemed like every step required at least a breath or two.
+I wanted to stop and rest, but I could see the morning light cresting from behind the mountains that hid Everest…and I wasn’t going to miss this sunrise.
+So, we kept moving.
 One step after another into the rocky, chilly darkness, we kept moving until we reached the peak, just as the sun had begun to peak out behind Mount Everest, the tallest peak on earth.

-In that moment, in the back of my mind, despite the discomfort and the cold I decided that one day…one day, I will climb to the top of Everest.
+In that moment, in the back of my mind, despite the discomfort and the cold I decided that one day…one day, I would climb to the top of Everest.